-- 1. Follow directions the first time. - 2.
-Raise your hand before speaking and wait to be recognized. - 3.
-Stay in your seat until your teacher excuses you. - 4.
+- 1. Follow given directions by faculty/staff/parent supervisor/adult volunteer the first time. - 2.
+When expected, raise your hand before speaking and wait to be recognized. - 3.
+Stay in your seat/at your location until your teacher excuses you. - 4.
 Keep your hands and feet to yourself. - 5.
 Use acceptable language showing respect for yourself, your teachers, and classmates. - 6.
-Adhere to Erie Day School Community Standards (see page 29).
+Adhere to Erie Day School Community Standards.

-Lower School Procedures - The teachers will clearly communicate their expectations for behavior.
+Lower School Procedures - The teachers will clearly communicate their expectations for behavior among students.
 The school rules will be posted in each classroom and sent home to each family.
 We believe that positive comments encourage and promote acceptable behavior and that good behavior should be recognized.
 Teachers use a variety of methods/rewards to reinforce continued positive behavior.
 In the event a student needs reminding of the school or classroom rules, teachers will handle minor problems in the classroom.
 Repeated inappropriate behavior may result in consequences such as loss of recess time or withdrawal of privileges.
 The teacher will notify parents of such instances.
-The Head of School in consultation with the parents and teacher will handle more serious issues.
+The Head of School in consultation with the parents and teacher will handle more serious issues and remedies appropriate to the situation.
+Repeated issues will be met with greater consequence and may lead to dismissal.